 Returning to Aristotle’s definition of tragedy, we can dig up another insight related to Salesman.
 “There should be a peripeteia or turning point when a character produces an effect opposite to that which he intended to produce, while an anagnorisis is a change from ignorance to knowledge producing love or hate between the persons destined for good or bad fortune.”[vi]
 These events combine to arrive at the final curtain.

 If we could inhabit our True selves on the P-A stage we would experience peripeteia and produce the effects that we intend to produce.
 An anagnorises or change from ignorance or unconsciousness to knowledge of the truth and awareness of the nature of Simple Reality would empower us to avoid what we all know is an approaching final tragic scene.

 He never knew who he was.

 And finally, we know about the importance in a classic tragedy of a once powerful or successful protagonist having a “tragic flaw” that brings about his/her downfall.
-The universal tragic flaw, many of us can intuit is our identification with our body, mind or emotions, and our reliance on a false-self survival strategy based on the pursuit of plenty, pleasure and power.
+We learn in Simple Reality that the universal tragic flaw many of us intuit is identification with our body, mind or emotions, and our reliance on a false-self survival strategy based on the pursuit of plenty, pleasure and power.
 Self-transformation replacing reactions with responses will gradually eliminate our tragic flaws.

-As long as we choose an identity that feels it is fighting dragons every day, we will continue to see Willy Loman’s blunder across the stage, unconscious and lost in a tragedy of their own making.
+As long as we choose an identity that feels it is fighting dragons every day, we will continue to see all the Willy Lomans blunder across the stage, unconscious and lost in a tragedy of their own making.
 And that character will, of course, be us.